pm67nz/hpc_training/_lessons/001-architecture.md

 * Maui (HPC2).
 Capability supercomputer Cray XC50

 * Kupe (HPC3).
 Smaller version of maui.
-Will serve as transition platform as we migrate users from Fitzroy to Maui and Mahuika.
+Will serve as transition platform as we migrate users from FitzRoy to Maui and Mahuika.

-Fitzroy will be decommissioned in November 2017.
-Users are expected to switch over from Fitzroy to Kupe during a one week period in November.
+FitzRoy will be decommissioned in November 2017.
+Users are expected to switch over from FitzRoy to Kupe shortly before.
 (More information will be provided.)

 ## Kupe Architecture